SfM on-the-fly: A robust near real-time SfM for spatiotemporally disordered high-resolution imagery from multiple agents

 1.Dataset

-A total of 7 datasets of various scenarios are tested to evaluate our on-the-fly SfMv2.
-The details of the 7 datasets are as follows:
+A total of 9 datasets of various scenarios are tested to evaluate our on-the-fly SfMv2.

-Name Image Num Source Catogry Num of agents Origin
+Name Image Num Source Category Num of agents Origin

 XZL 226 Self-captured Close-range 2 Download link(Wait upload)